vedro-universe/vedro-docs/docs/solutions/setting-up-self-hosted-telemetry-server.md

 After logging in, you'll be prompted to change the password.
 Avoid using default or weak passwords, especially for non-local instances.

-Grafana is pre-configured with the necessary [data sources](https://grafana.com/docs/grafana/latest/datasources/) and [dashboards](https://grafana.com/docs/grafana/latest/dashboards/), thanks to its [provisioning feature](https://grafana.com/docs/grafana/latest/administration/provisioning/).
+Grafana is pre-configured with the necessary <Link to="https://grafana.com/docs/grafana/latest/datasources/">data sources</Link> and <Link to="https://grafana.com/docs/grafana/latest/dashboards/">dashboards</Link>, thanks to its <Link to="https://grafana.com/docs/grafana/latest/administration/provisioning/">provisioning feature</Link>.
 You can start exploring your telemetry data immediately.

 #### 6. Visualize Data in Grafana

-Once you've set up your telemetry server and started sending data from your Vedro tests (see the [Vedro Telemetry Plugin documentation](/docs/solutions/self-hosted-telemetry) for instructions on how to install and configure the plugin), you can visualize the data in Grafana.
+Once you've set up your telemetry server and started sending data from your Vedro tests (see the <Link to="/docs/solutions/self-hosted-telemetry">Vedro Telemetry Plugin documentation</Link> for instructions on how to install and configure the plugin), you can visualize the data in Grafana.

 To access the pre-configured dashboard directly, navigate to: